danielepantaleone/ioq3-UrT/README.md

 * allow client position load while being in a jump run (will reset running timer if it was running)
 * fixed map searching algorithm: no more unpredictability
 * fixed `stopserverdemo` command being executed on non-dedicated servers
-* replace auth ban message something understandable
+* replaced auth ban message with something understandable
 * unlocked `sv_fps` cvar from game module constraint

 ### *Client*